python-packaging/honesty/README.md

 honesty age <package name>[==version|==*]
 ```

-It will store a package cache by default under `~/.cache/honesty/pypi` but you
+It will store a package cache, using the normal appdirs package to pick a
+location (on Linux, this defaults to `~/.cache/honesty/pypi` but, you can
+override with `XDG_CACHE_HOME` or `HONESTY_CACHE` environment variables).

-can change that with `HONESTY_CACHE` env var.
-If you have a local bandersnatch,
-specify `HONESTY_INDEX_URL` to your `/simple/` url.
+If you have a local bandersnatch, specify `HONESTY_INDEX_URL` to your `/simple/`
+url.
+It also must support `/pypi/<package>/json` or pass `--nouse-json` to the
+commands that support it.

 # Exit Status of 'check'